 The current Chair of the CAF is the Premier of New South Wales, The Honourable Mike Baird MP.

 Message from the Chair

-Welcome to the website for the Council for the Australian Federation (CAF).
+Welcome to the website of the Council for the Australian Federation.

-Victoria was instrumental in establishing CAF and former South Australian Premier Mike Rann was the inaugural Chair.
+Each state and territory Premier or Chief Minister is a member of CAF.
+Victoria was instrumental in establishing CAF in 2006 and former South Australian Premier Mike Rann was the inaugural Chair.